hybridops-studio/terraform-proxmox-sdn/README.md

 ## DHCP Configuration

-The module executes `scripts/setup-dhcp.sh` via SSH to configure dnsmasq on the Proxmox node.
-The script:
+The module executes `scripts/setup-dhcp.sh` via SSH to configure dnsmasq on the Proxmox node.The script:

-1. Installs dnsmasq if not present
+1.Installs dnsmasq if not present
-2. Configures IP addresses on VNet bridge interfaces
-3. Generates DHCP ranges for enabled subnets
+2.Configures IP addresses on VNet bridge interfaces 3.Generates DHCP ranges for enabled subnets
-4. Reloads SDN configuration
+4.Reloads SDN configuration

-Manual DHCP configuration can be used by omitting the `null_resource. dhcp_setup` block.
+Manual DHCP configuration can be used by omitting the `null_resource.dhcp_setup` block.

 ---